-- Vision statement per the strategic plan - "Equitably connecting Coachella Valley residents to health and wellness services and programs through resources and philanthropy, health facilities, information and community education, and public policy."1
+- Discussion was held on the intended meaning of the word "equitably" in the DHCD/F vision statement.
+A conclusion was reached to leave the vision statement wording as is and to use a footnote to describe the underlying values/principles associated with that word - DHCD/F vision statement - "Equitably1 connecting Coachella Valley residents to health and wellness services and programs through resources and philanthropy, health facilities, information and community education, and public policy."